geard8/team-PiedPiper-agiledb-doe21/README.md

 ## Documentation

-Here is our documentation that include's activity log, sprint planning, retrospectiv log and document with our dialogue with PO.
+Here is our documentation that includes activity log, sprint planning, retrospective log and document with our dialogue with PO.

 [Here is our documention](u04a_Agile-DB_DOE21_Chas_Academy_Grupp_PiedPiper.pdf).